brucemack/brucemack.github.io/ampersand/index.md

 I will be sure to fix the stats API so that is posts the comprehensive list of connections.
 People might care about that more.

+Related note (thanks to Allan WA3WCO) - [here's a GitHub issue on a similar topic in the app_rpt code](https://github.com/AllStarLink/app_rpt/issues/930).

 NOTE: **This test did not work on the first try**.
 The high volume testing uncovered a number of crashes, bugs, and other inefficiencies in my implementation.
 Getting these things ironed out was probably the biggest value in this experiment.
 There